hey-its-d2t2/OCR_Reader/README.md

   - Simple extract the folder
   - Go to this path ```C:\Program Files\Tess4J-3.4.8-src\Tess4J\tessdata"``` || slected folder `tessdata` /path_to_tessdata_folder
   - select ```"C:\Program Files\Tess4J-3.4.8-src\Tess4J\tessdata"``` || path_to_tessdata_folder
-### After that

-Set the TESSDATA_PREFIX Environment Variable
+3. Set the TESSDATA_PREFIX Environment Variable

-- Ensure you set the TESSDATA_PREFIX to the directory containing the tessdata folder.
+ Ensure you set the TESSDATA_PREFIX to the directory containing the tessdata folder.
 Here’s how you can do it:

  1. Windows Command Prompt:
   ```